Discrete versions of the transport equation and the Shepp-Olkin conjecture: Discrete gradient field models

 \subsection{Generalized log-concavity}

-Recall from Section \ref{sec:benbren} that probabilistic inequalities can be proved for densities $f$ such that $f/\phi_{1/c}$ is log-concave.
-For integer-valued random variables the corresponding property of ultra log-concavity was introduced by Pemantle \cite{pemantle} and promoted by Liggett \cite{liggett}: \begin{definition}[\cite{pemantle,liggett}] For any $n$, a probability mass function supported on $\{ 0, 1, \ldots, n \}$ is ultra log-concave of order $n$, denoted by $\ulc{n}$, if the ratio $ f_k/\bino{n}{t}{k}$ is a log-concave function.
-Equivalently we require that
+Recall from Section~\ref{sec:benbren} that probabilistic inequalities can be proved for densities $f$ such that $f/\phi_{1/c}$ is log-concave.
+For integer-valued random variables the corresponding property of ultra log-concavity was introduced by Pemantle \cite{pemantle} and promoted by Liggett \cite{liggett}: